 ITEM CLARIFICATION Jumps In the combo jumps, each jump (as long as they are not a connecting jump) will receive a QOE that will be evaluated by the judges.
 For example: 2T (+1) + NJ + 2S (+1).
 Under-rotated one rotation jumps in between jumps will decrease the quality of the following jump.
 E.g. 2Lo-Thoren (Under or half rotated)-2S.
 The 2S will have not good QOE.
+If a jump is under rotated (<) the QOE can be no higher than +1, if a jump is half rotated (<<) the QOE can be no higher than 0.
 Spins For the combination spins, judges will score just one (1) QOE for the whole spin.
 If one of the position/spin of the combination is not confirmed, the spin will be called but overall the spin cannot get more than 0 as QOE from the judges.

-The difficult position to be considered by the judges as positive QOE must involve an important change in the equilibrium, with muscular stretch, tension.
-E.g. Inverted spin changed Bryant where both arms and free leg are involved.
+• The difficult position to be considered by the judges as positive QOE must involve an important change in the equilibrium, with muscular stretch, tension.
+I.e. Inverted spin changed Bryant where both arms and free leg are involved.
 Choreographic movement during the execution of the spin will not be considered a difficult position but can be considered positively in the judges' QOE.
-Footwork sequence • Turns and/or steps must be distributed throughout the sequence.
-There should be no long sections without turns or steps.
-If not, the judges will give negative QOE.
+If the spins are performed without any difficult variation, judges MUST NOT give +3